Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Selfie stick:

-We got this 40-inch expandable selfie stick to also double up as a tripod, so that we didn’t solely rely on other tourists to take our family photos.
+We got this expandable selfie stick to also double up as a tripod, so that we didn’t solely rely on other tourists to take our family photos.

 Helpful tip: prop the tripod with your backpacks on windy days!